A Guide To What's Happening In Hong Kong

 Lam has been backed by pro-Beijing lawmakers, who enjoy a majority in the Legislative Council, and by activists who have recently held counterprotests of their own in Hong Kong as well as in cities ranging from Vancouver, Canada, to London.

 Behind them is the police force in Hong Kong, which has come down hard on demonstrators, using tear gas, rubber bullets and what some — including the Hong Kong Bar Association — have criticized as "wholly unnecessary force against largely unarmed protesters."
-Opposition lawmakers on Tuesday released a closed-circuit TV video showing two officers in a hospital beating a detained man, reportedly in his 60s, and appearing to punch him repeatedly in the crotch and stomach while he was still on a gurney.
+Opposition lawmakers on Tuesday released a closed-circuit TV video showing two officers in a hospital beating a detained man, reportedly in his 60s, and appearing to punch him repeatedly in the crotch and stomach while he is still on a gurney.

 Shocking footage released by lawmaker Lam Cheuk-Ting shows two policemen in uniform beating a detained man after he was arrested and brought to hospital.
 Victim was repeatedly punched in the crotch and stomach, and had a torch flashing right in his eye. #HongKong pic.twitter.com/nffwRiQG8e— Alex Lam 林偉聰 (@lwcalex) August 20, 2019

-Shortly after the video's release — and about two months after the incident occurred — the Hong Kong government said in a statement that authorities are "highly concerned" and investigating it as a criminal matter.
+Shortly after the video's release — and about two months after the incident occurred — the Hong Kong government said in a statement that authorities are "highly concerned" and are investigating it as a criminal matter.

 On the side of the opposition are lawmakers such as Yeung, whose Civic Party has pushed back hard against the extradition bill.
 It also includes a pro-democracy group known as the Civil Human Rights Front, which has published protesters' demands and organized several of the biggest protests, such as one last Sunday that it says attracted 1.7 million people out of a region of some 7.5 million.